TLDR

 Accounts differ on what happened next.
 Some say the nephew hanged himself in the attic (now Lily's Room); others claim he leapt from a third-floor window.
 Some versions say Lily was beaten to death.
 Whatever the truth, the lovers were never reunited in life.

-TAPS (The Atlantic Paranormal Society) investigated and recorded unexplained temperature drops, EVPs of a woman saying "help me," and equipment malfunctions.
-Ghost Adventures captured shadow figures during their visit.
+TAPS (The Atlantic Paranormal Society) investigated and recorded sudden temperature drops, EVPs of a woman saying "help me," and equipment malfunctions.
+Ghost Adventures captured dark figures during their visit.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.